hgup/hgup.github.io/content/Academic/Economics/IS-LM Framework.md

 > ![[IS-LM Framework 2024-09-13 11.11.01.excalidraw.light.svg]]
 > To conclude, the fiscal policy becomes effective at lower levels of income whereas the monetary policy becomes effective at high levels of income

+[^output-income]: or, This leads to firms and companies reduce production and thus lay off employees, **reducing the aggregate income**.